WayneLambert/django-webpack/README.md

-# Webpack Example
+# Django Webpack Example

-This repository contains examples of Webpack configuration.
+This repository contains examples of Webpack configuration with Django.

 It is also used to run experiments with Webpack.